BlunderBarry/invoice-app/README.md

 Time : 1h30

 What I did: Created most of the hmtl templates, did the folder structure, fixed the colors, created some components, fixed some styling.

+##Random thoughts:

-Builder.io figma plugins looks incredibly promising as I always found creating the html to be the most boring and tedious part and starting a new project and it only took me 1h30 min instead of a full day.
+- Builder.io figma plugins looks incredibly promising as I always found creating the html to be the most boring and tedious part and starting a new project and it only took me 1h30 min instead of a full day.